EvictionLab/eviction-lab-website/content/eviction-tracking/las-vegas-nv.md

 {{% report_intro id="32003" data="/uploads/table.csv" %}}

 Eviction filings in the Las Vegas area (Clark County, NV) fell sharply by March 2020.
 The state of Nevada put in place a moratorium on eviction proceedings from late-March until mid-October 2020.
 After the expiration of these protections, eviction filings rose.
 The state then implemented a second moratorium in December 2020 for tenants who affirmed that they had been financially affected by COVID-19 or would be made homeless by eviction.
 Those protections expired at the end of May 2021.

+This data, unlike most of the Eviction Tracking System, will only be updated on a monthly basis for Clark County.
+[New Orleans (Orleans Parish, LA) ](https://evictionlab.org/eviction-tracking/new-orleans-la/)and [](https://evictionlab.org/eviction-tracking/las-vegas-nv/)[Phoenix (Maricopa County, AZ)](https://evictionlab.org/eviction-tracking/phoenix-az/) are the other areas with monthly-only updates.

 More detail on eviction protections in Nevada can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/nv/).

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/lasvegas_barchart.csv" %}}